-Teenager shot 5 times on a long road to recovery
+Florida school shooter obtained 10 rifles in last year or so, source says

 Trump tweet angers students

-Students who survived the shooting laid into President Donald Trump after he seemed to blame the FBI's failure to follow up on a report about the school shooter to the resources expended on the Russia investigation.
+Students who survived the shooting laid into President Donald Trump after he seemed to blame the FBI's failure to follow up on a report about the school shooter on the agency's attention and resources on the Russia investigation.

 On Saturday, Trump tweeted, "Very sad that the FBI missed all of the many signals sent out by the Florida school shooter.
 This is not acceptable.
 They are spending too much time trying to prove Russian collusion with the Trump campaign - there is no collusion.
 Get back to the basics and make us all proud!"

+The President's tweet caused considerable outrage online, including among apparent survivors of the shooting.
+One wrote: "Oh my god.
+17 OF MY CLASSMATES AND FRIENDS ARE GONE AND YOU HAVE THE AUDACITY TO MAKE THIS ABOUT RUSSIA???!!
+HAVE A DAMN HEART.
+You can keep all of your fake and meaningless 'thoughts and prayers'."

-As the investigation continues, a review has been ordered by Attorney General Jeff Sessions into how a tip to the FBI about shooter Nikolas Cruz was missed and how the agency responds to indications of potential violence.
+As the investigation continues, a review has been ordered by Attorney General Jeff Sessions into how a tip to the FBI about Cruz was missed and how the agency responds to indications of potential violence.

 The FBI failed to act on a January 5 tip about "Cruz's gun ownership, desire to kill people, erratic behavior and disturbing social media posts, as well as the potential of him conducting a school shooting," the agency said.